asbor/iu-project-software-engineering/documents/01-Conception-Phase/chapters/05_Building_Block_View.md

 **Intent/Responsibility:**

 The PictureGallery component is responsible for managing the pictures in the application.
-It provides CRUD operations for pictures, as well as the ability to upload and download pictures.
-It communicates with the EntityManager component to store and retrieve pictures from the database.

 **Interfaces:**